 Protostar (Volume 2) is designed for 3rd graders and above or those who have completed the equivalent of Nebula.

 Yellow Star (Volume 3) is designed for 4th graders and above or those who have completed the equivalent of Protostar.

-Available in Digital or Print
+Available in Digital and Print

 The digital version of Grammar Galaxy allows the teacher to share the stories on a large screen or mobile device.
 Digital Mission Manual pages can be completed on a tablet using the free Adobe Reader app.
 Purchasing the digital version of the text and Mission Manual also allows making as many print copies as needed for one household.

 The print version of Grammar Galaxy can save time printing pages.
 The Mission Manuals average 350 pages in length.
 Print orders shipped to the US include erasable highlighters and printed bookmarks.
-Free domestic and international shipping is included with your order.
+Free domestic and international shipping (excludes Australia) is included with your order.